 We can help you Kayak across English Channel using our local knowledge and cross channel experience.
-From you first ideas to planning the trip we can make your crossing happen.
+We will listen to your ideas and plan the trip in detail. we can make your crossing happen.
 Our vessels will make your crossing a safe and fun trip.

 Kayak across English Channel Safely

 We have RIB safety boats to escort you and your passengers (up to 9) across the worlds busiest shipping lanes.
-This is quite a challenge when your in a Kayak that can only travel at 2 -6 knots.
+This is quite a challenge when you are in a Kayak that can only travel at 2 -6 knots.
 Some of the large ships travel at 20 knots so timing is everything.
-Our rib support vessels are equiped with AIS (Automatic Identification system) which allows us to track oncoming ships from up to 100 miles away and therefor avoid going near them this gives us plenty of time to change your course slightly to avoid going anywhere near them.
-We also have Garmin HD radar in case the Fog banks appear which can happen anytime in the English channel.
+Our rib support vessels are equiped with AIS (Automatic Identification system) which allows us to track oncoming ships from up to 100 miles away and therefore avoiding going near them.
+This gives us plenty of time to change your course slightly to ensure a smooth crossing for you.
+We also have Garmin HD radar in case the fog banks appear which can happen anytime in the English channel.

 Ideal weather conditions

 The ideal conditions for crossing the Channel by Kayak are little or no wind and neap tides.
 Neap tides (small tides) are best because they only create small cross currents.
-Where as spring tides (large tides) can create cross currents of up to 4 knots.
+Spring tides (large tides) however can create cross currents of up to 4 knots.

 Registering your craft